corvusdeinanis/cuddlyspaceship/content/Sem VI Syllabus.md

 Pay importance to folk media
 Syllabus
 #### 1. INTRODUCTION TO DEVELOPMENT
-1. Meaning and definitions of [[development]]
+1. Meaning and definitions of [[development]] ✔
-2. Development Theories and paradigms of development –Dominant/[[Modernization Theory]], Alternative and New paradigms of development, Dependency model, Marxist concept of stages of society, Social Responsibility Theory
+2. Development Theories and paradigms of development –Dominant/[[Modernization Theory]], ✔Alternative and New paradigms of development, [[Dependency model]], [[Marxist Stage Theory|Marxist concept of stages of society]], Social Responsibility Theory
 3. Problems and issues in development
 4. Difference between developed and developing nations and societies.